4evernow-aws/safemate-frontend/PREPROD_AUTHENTICATION_FIX.md

 2. **User sign-in** - "Incorrect username or password" errors
 3. **Hedera wallet creation** - "User not authenticated or token refresh failed" errors

+## Security Enhancement

+**NEW REQUIREMENT**: All users (both new and existing) must now go through email verification as an extra security layer.
+This means:
+- Existing users will receive a verification code when signing in
+- New users continue to receive verification codes during registration
+- This adds an additional layer of security to prevent unauthorized access

 ## Root Cause Analysis

 ### 1. Cognito User Pool Configuration Issue